pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 **Our approach breaks this cycle:**

-1. **Principal Protection**: The core assets of The Enterprise Trust (PNR Holdings LLC, real estate portfolio, intellectual property) are **never** distributed as principal.
+1. **Principal Protection**: The core assets of The Dynasty Trust (PNR Holdings LLC, real estate portfolio, intellectual property) are **never** distributed as principal.
 They remain in trust, generating income for distributions.

 2. **Income Distribution Strategy**: Beneficiaries receive distributions from **income**, not principal.
 This ensures the Empire grows even as it provides for the family.